iulianPeiu6/Labs.SI/Homework2/REPORT.md

 sudo ettercap -i eth0 -TqM ARP:REMOTE /192.168.1.11// /192.168.1.13
 ```

-Now, the attacker is secretly in the middle of all comunications from C2 to Router
+Now, the attacker is secretly in the middle of all communications  from C2 to Router

 ### Note:

 Some browsers or web applications have protection against this attack.
-TO demonstrate the attack I have user [https://ubuntu.com/](https://ubuntu.com/).
+To demonstrate the attack I have user [https://ubuntu.com/](https://ubuntu.com/).